domonkoss/ceudsd/seminar/4-nosql/README.md

 ### ***Exercise 8***
 HOW MANY ADDRESS NODES HAS 'Mexico' OR 'Monaco' IN THEIR ADDRESS PROPERTY?

+####  JOINS

-Double MATCH, find the officers from Hungary and the Entities linked to them:
+Find joint/linked entities with double MATCH, find the officers from Hungary and the Entities linked to them:
 ```
 MATCH (o:Officer)
 WHERE o.countries CONTAINS 'Hungary'